barneycarroll/jquery.sequentialTraversal.js/README.md

 ## Gotchas and TODOs ##

-- Reverse order traversal methods (`.prev` and `.prevAll`) necessarily return their own parents.
-This is counter-intuitive for most applications, but expensive to circumvent.
+- Reverse order traversal methods (`.prev` and `.prevAll`) do not return their own ancestors, to match source `.next` behaviour.
+Should I include a flag to turn this off in the API?.
 - Need to implement `.sequentialNextUntil` and `.sequentialPrevUntil`.